AC Panel Velcro Melting – Causes and Fixes

 Service Time: 30–60 minutes

-Cost: $55 + tax for 1 window $15 for each additional window
+Cost: $55 + tax for 1 window $35 for each additional window

 ✅ Final Thoughts

 Velcro adhesive doesn’t fail without a reason.
-In nearly every case, excess heat — from sunlight, trapped exhaust, or restricted airflow — is to blame.
+In every case, excess heat — from sunlight, trapped exhaust, or restricted airflow — is to blame.

 By maintaining proper airflow, keeping filters clean, and ensuring your window remains open while the AC runs, you can prevent overheating, keep your panel secure, and enjoy efficient cooling all summer long.